The Anglosphere: A Genealogy of a Racialized Identity in International Relations. Stanford, CA: Stanford University Press, 2011, 253 pgs.

 With T. Donais andPrepared on for the Stability Pact for South Eastern Europe, Working Table III on Security Issues, on behalf of the York Centre for International and Security Studies (YCISS), Funding provided by the Norwegian Ministry of Foreign Affairs, York University, September 2005.Whitaker.
 Security Sector Reform in South Eastern Europe: An Inventory of Initiatives,

 “The CQRM & The Rise of Qualitative Methods,” Lab Notes: The Official Newsletter of the Political Research Laboratory, Vol. 5, No. 3 (Spring 2006), pp. 3-6; Dept. of Political Science, Ohio State [PDF].

 “Der Internationale Club geht zu Hertha BSC,” Der Internationale Club der Freien Universität Berlin, Ausgabe Wintersemester 2001/02 [PDF].

 Please contact me if links to either “final” (published, usually gated) or “draft” versions (ungated, usually as presented at the last conference/workshopbefore the publication) are not working.
 Same goes for supplemental materials.
-For uploading most drafts of papers published until about 2016 I used Academia; subsequently I switched to SocArXiv.
+Prior to 2016 I uploaded most drafts to Academia; subsequently I switched to SocArXiv.